Updated on June 15, 2017

 Finding simple solutions, or brief ways to express something clearly, is harder than finding something that works but is more complex.
 In other words, achieving simplicity is hard.
-This is unfortunate, since dealing with complexity is so hard.
+This is unfortunate, since dealing with complexity is also hard.

-Since in recent decades the cost of software maintenance has become much greater than the cost of its creation, it makes sense to make maintenance as easy as we can.
+In recent decades the cost of software maintenance has become much greater than the cost of its creation, so it makes sense to make maintenance as easy as we can.
 This means avoiding as much complexity as we can during the creation of the software, which is a hard task.
 The cost of the complexity does not suddenly appear once the software goes into an official maintenance phase, it is there on day 2, when you need to deal with code from day 1.

 Good design requires thought

 Questions about whether design is necessary or affordable are quite beside the point: design is inevitable.
 The alternative to good design is bad design, not no design at all.